Rep. Don Young, longtime Alaska congressman, dies at 88

 In 1972, Young was the Republican challenger to Democratic U.S. Rep. Nick Begich.
 Three weeks before the election, Begich’s plane disappeared on a flight from Anchorage to Juneau.
 Alaskans reelected Begich anyway.

-Begich was declared dead in December 1972 and Young won a close special election in March 1973.
-He held the seat until 2022, when he was running for reelection against a field that included one of Begich’s grandsons, Republican Nick Begich III.
+Begich was declared dead in December 1972, and Young won a close special election in March 1973.
+Young held the seat until his death.
+He was running for reelection this year against a field that included one of Begich’s grandsons, Republican Nicholas Begich III.

 In 2013, Young became the longest-serving member of Alaska’s congressional delegation, surpassing the late U.S. Sen. Ted Stevens, who served for 40 years.
-That year, he also became the longest-serving Republican in the U.S. House.

-Known for decades of steering federal spending to his home state, Young won $23.7 million for Alaska for water, road and other projects in the government-wide $1.5 trillion spending bill President Joe Biden signed into law this week, according to an analysis of that bill by The Associated Press.
-It is one of the highest amounts for home-district projects that any House member had in the legislation.

 In 2015, nearly six years after Lu Young’s death, and on his 82nd birthday, Young married Anne Garland Walton in a private ceremony in the U.S. Capitol chapel.